|

 acted according to law and had not become involved until after presidential

+approval had been given.
 Together Carlucci and Powell reorganized the NSC to reduce the possibility

 for free-lance foreign policy.
 When in 1987 Carlucci took over as Secretary